Choose a donation platform

 Ntombi was diagnosed with Cerebral Palsy at a young age resulting in both physical and intellectual disabilities.

-Having a child with a disability and living in an area without facilities to help their child, put enormous stress on her parent’s marriage.
-This stress eventually took its toll on the family and Zoleka decided to get divorced to protect Ntombi from the constant fighting.
-She was desperate to find a new home for the two of them, away from the conflict, and found a place in Nomzamo.
-Moving to a new neighborhood is daunting but when you don’t have a support system to help you or running water it is even more difficult.
+Living in an area without facilities to help their child, put enormous stress on her parent’s marriage.
+This stress eventually took its toll on the family and Zoleka decided to get divorced and moved to Nomzamo.
+Moving to a new neighborhood is daunting but when you don’t have a support system to help you or running water, it is even more difficult.

-Zoleka first heard about Bizweni through Gift, one of our bus drivers who also has a daughter at Bizweni.
-She had seen our bus picking up children in the neighborhood and specifically chose her home on a main road so that Ntombi wouldn’t get wet walking to the bus.
+Zoleka first heard about Bizweni through Gift, one of our bus drivers who also has a daughter at the Centre.
+She had seen our bus picking up children in the neighborhood and chose her home on a main road so that Ntombi wouldn’t get wet walking to the bus.
 Our door-to-door transport makes it possible for Ntombi to attend the Centre and enables Zoleka to work.

-At the age of 4, Ntombi started her journey at Bizweni.
+At the age of 4, Ntombi started her journey at Bizweni Centre.

 When she first arrived she was shy and could not use her left hand.
-Every year, for the last 8 years she has received therapy and new therapy programmes, with exercises to strengthen her arm.
-Her Mom has been given exercises to do with her at home as well.
+Every year, for the last 8 years she has received therapy and new therapy programmes, to strengthen her arm.
+Her Mom was given exercises to do with her at home as well.
 She is now able to use her arm and hand in everyday activities such as opening a lunchbox or getting dressed.
 Activities we so often take for granted.